 Conformance to this Profile by all relevant staff and equipment supports the following claim(s):

-Claim 1: Cross sectional: A measured striatal binding ratio (SBR) is within +/- 15% of the true SBR.
+Claim 1: Cross sectional: For a striatal binding ratio (SBR) of Y, a 95% confidence interval for the true SBR is Y ± (1.96 Y 0.077).

 During the initial presentation of newly symptomatic patients, a diagnosis of Parkinson’s disease (PD) is consistent with a finding of a SBR in the posterior putamen that is 50% or less than the value in properly matched controls.

-Claim 2: Longitudinal: For a measured change in SBR of X, a 95% confidence interval for the true change is [X-15%, X+15%].
+Claim 2: Longitudinal: A measured change in SBR of ∆% indicates that a true change has occurred with 95% confidence if ∆% is larger than 21%.
+If Y1 and Y2 are the SBR measurements at the two time points, a 95% confidence interval for the true change is Y2-Y1±1.96(Y1×0.077)2+(Y2×0.077)2.

 These claims hold when: